Donate Now

 These filters can’t do what you’re asking.

 The existing filters on smartphones and tablets already filter obscenity on manufacturer-owned browsers and search engines.
 They’re just buried deep in parental control settings.
-This Bill simply takes those existing filters and asks the manufacturer to enable them when the device detects it is being activated by a minor.
+This simply takes those existing filters and asks the manufacturer to enable them when the device detects it is being activated by a minor.

 This legislation undermines privacy by requiring government IDs at activation.